jlinoff/pam/README.md

 1. `make test`

-THe test infrastructure uses python and pylenium to automate user interactions.
+The test infrastructure uses python and pylenium to automate user interactions.

 ### Release PAM